DawnVespero/TheBlackSunLodge/Live Performance/2002-04-06 — "The Key to Joy is Disobedience".md

 ## Recordings

 A recording of this performance was released officially as [[Live Three]].
+A video recording was also released on [[Colour Sound Oblivion]].

 ## Setlist
 1. [[Anarcadia：All Horned Animals]]